pmitev/UPPMAX-Singularity-workshop/docs/remote_repositories.md

 Getting image source signatures
 ...
 ```
+This will bring the docker container locally and covert it to Singularity format.

-One can start the container and use it interactively.
+Then, one can start the container and use it interactively.

 ```
 $ ./metawrap_1.2--1.sif